mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 - Obtain the base Damage value of the weapon, listed in the Fleet Combat Weapons table on page 112.
-- For all weapons except meson guns (which ignore armour), subtract the target ship’s Armour from the adjusted Damage value.
+- For all weapons except meson guns (which ignore armour), subtract the target ship's Armour from the adjusted Damage value.
 - Fusion gun and railgun bays add DM+1 when attacking armoured ships.